syncfusion-content/uwp-docs/uwp/SfDataGrid/Selection.md

 ## CheckBox column selection

-`SfDataGrid` allows you to select/deselect rows via `CheckBox`.
+`SfDataGrid` allows you to select/deselect rows by interacting with the checkbox in a column.
+All the rows in a datagrid can also be selected by interacting with an intuitive checkbox in the column header.
 You can refer [GridCheckBoxSelectorColumn](https://help.syncfusion.com/uwp/sfdatagrid/column-types#gridcheckboxselectorcolumn) for more information.

 ## Get Selected Rows and Cells